Società Anonima Fabbrica Italiana Stilografiche

 The production is dated to the period from the 30s to mid 50s.
 Although clearly low-end pens, there are particularly interesting models like the versions with a special vacuum filling system, made of transparent celluloid.

 Astura brand production of the '30s and '40s is extremely varied, with a production oriented towards economic pens with wide distribution, made in numerous variants of finishes, shapes and colors.
 In the '50s, with the crisis caused by the advent of disposable ballpoint pens, were produced ever cheaper and low quality models.
 After WWII the restrictions imposed by the fascist regime ended and the brand The King was taken up by the SAFIS, and re-entered the market with the production of quality fountain pens, substantially equivalent to the simultaneous production of Radius brand, but did not reach the level of excellence achieved over the initials years.
 Postwar SAFIS activities seem to end in the second half of 50s, when the company was probably put out of business by the spread of disposable ballpoint pens.
-But there are no reliable documents about the cessation of the activity, the date of which is not precisely known.
+But there are no reliable documents about the cessation of the activity, the date of which is not precisely known, but it is certainly posterior to 1956 as the company appears in the "Annuario generale dell'industria e del prodotto italiano" of this year (see this excerpt).

 |1926||Società Anonima Pennini King (The King), that will become SAFIS, is founded in Turin|